-In this post I propose that researchers and patients advocate together to pressure stem cell clinics to collect and publish such data.
+In this post I propose that researchers and patients advocate together to pressure the stem cell clinic industry to collect and publish such data.

 Why do I make such a proposal?